lag13/dotfiles/vimTraining.md

     dd        - Deletes the entire line
     yy        - Copies the entire line

-<motion> = Any of the motions we have discussed! i.e w,W,h,j,k,l,f<c>...
+\<motion\> = Any of the motions we have discussed! i.e w,W,h,j,k,l,f<c>...

 The Beauty Of Vim
 -----------------
-The commands you type are sort of like a little language unto themselves, what you type when editing often corresponds to what you're thinking.
+The commands you type are sort of like a little language unto themselves.
+What you type when editing often corresponds to what you're thinking.

 ### Beauty Level = 1